apache/mxnet/docs/user-guide/overview.md

 #  8.0
 #  8.0
 ```
 For neural networks, it is easier to use `simple_bind`.
 By providing the shape for input arguments, it will perform a shape inference for the rest of the arguments and create the `NDArray`s automatically.
-In practice, the binding and executing steps are hidden under the `Estimator` interface.
+In practice, the binding and executing steps are hidden under the `Model` interface.

-**TODO** Provide pointers to estimator tutorial and further details about binding and symbolic API.
+**TODO** Provide pointers to model tutorial and further details about binding and symbolic API.

 # Low Level Interface